lineklemensen/PRJ3/docs/report/07 - Design and implementation/02b - Software implementation.md

 When the loop breaks, the duty cycles for both motors are set to 0, to reduce the impact of the momentum the wheels/motors might have when exiting the loop, and then returns.

-The function drive_distance(), works in very much the same way, except of course the wheels driving in different directions.
+The function drive_distance(), works in very much the same way, except, of course, the wheels driving in different directions.

 \newpage